 Birth Control Pills

-Having birth control pills for long durations and then discontinuing them leads to irregular periods. as it is a combination of two hormones named oestrogen and progestin which prevent pregnancy and affect the menstruation cycle.
+Discontinuing birth control pills may temporarily affect your menstrual cycle for some women, as it is a combination of two hormones named oestrogen and progestin, which prevent pregnancy and affect the menstrual cycle.

 Lifestyle Factor

-Taking too much stress, not sleeping properly, losing and gaining weight significantly, dancing and doing gymnastics for a long duration, or eating unhealthy food regularly also leads to irregular periods.
+Taking too much stress, not sleeping properly, losing and gaining weight significantly, dancing and doing gymnastics for a long duration, or irregular eating patterns and a lack of nutritional balance may contribute to hormonal changes affecting your period.

 Also Read: Common Period Problems And What They Mean

-Symptoms Of Irregular Period To Watch Out For
+Symptoms Of Irregular Periods To Watch Out For

 There are several irregular period symptoms that we need to take care of as soon as possible.
 If you witness any of the symptoms below, always prioritise visiting a gynaecologist.

-• Irregular periods that occur in less than 21 days or exceed 35 days apart.
+- Irregular periods that occur in less than 21 days or more than 35 days apart.

-• The bleeding lasts for more than seven days or less than two days.
+- The bleeding lasts for more than seven or fewer than two days.

-• Most of the time, in irregular periods, the flow of the blood is very heavy, otherwise very low.
+- Most of the time, in irregular periods, the flow of blood is very heavy; otherwise very low.

-• Most of the time, in irregular periods, the flow of the blood is very heavy, otherwise very low.
+- Most of the time, in irregular periods, the flow of blood is very heavy; otherwise very low.

-• Women with irregular periods face severe pain, abdominal cramps, back cramps, headaches, acne, mood swings, bloating, or disturbance in sleeping patterns during the periods.
+- Women with irregular periods face severe pain, abdominal cramps, back cramps, headaches, acne, mood swings, bloating, or disturbance in sleeping patterns during their periods.

 Check out Adira's leakproof panty for unpredictable periods.